-While most affiliates don’t engage in ad hijacking, when someone does, the impact can be very damaging to a brand’s paid search programs.
+While most affiliates don’t engage in ad hijacking, when someone does, the impact can be very damaging to a brand’s ppc programs.
 Affiliates are supposed to be driving incremental revenue and helping you reach your goals, not stealing clicks and making your paid search programs more expensive!

 In this blog, we’ll answer the five most common questions about affiliate ad hijacking and give you the information you need to identify and stop ad hijacking.